jaimetur/PhotoMigrator/README.md

 |                                        |                | ✅ Automatically pulls latest image if `RELEASE_TAG=latest`.          | ❌ All paths given as arguments must be relative to the execution folder.                    |
 | **Source Repository**                 | 🔴 *More difficult*| ✅ Platform and architecture independent.                             | ❌ Need basic knowledge of running command line instructions.                                |
 |                                        |                |                                                                      | ❌ Need to install Git and Python 3.8+ (if not already installed).                           |

+## Execution Instructions:
+In the links below, you can find all the details to execute the Tool from 3 different alternatives:

 - [Execution from Compiled Binaries](/help/execution/execution-from-binaries.md) (easier way)
   - **Pros:**